turboderp/exllama/README.md

 **2023-05-27**: Better memory management in CUDA.
 Introduced auto switch between Torch's SDP backend and regular matmul attention with some tweaks.
 Finished CUDA MLP.
 All in all about 10% faster with these updates.

+**2023-05-29**: Web UI is _almost_ up and running.
+Having to learn JavaScript, and it turns out I hate JavaScript.
+But ChatGPT is an incredible resource for learning new languages, I gotta say, so it's not as painful as it could have been.
+Anyway, in the process of working with the UI I discovered I've been measuring prompt speed incorrectly.
+Either Torch or CUDA or the GPU driver does some sort of caching or self-calibration or lazy initialization during the first pass through the model, so subsequent passes are actually _way_ faster than what I've been recording.
+Doesn't do much for individual tokens, but benchmarks updated anyway.
+Closing in on 10k tokens/second for 7B. (!)